K S Sandhu Graduate Scholarship: 2025 Profile & Research Commitments

 Funding & Development Pathway

-- Financial package: Monthly stipend plus tuition and compulsory fees for one year of full-time study.
+- Financial package: Monthly stipend plus tuition and other compulsory fees for one year of full-time study in Singapore.

 - Graduate assistantship: Scholars contribute up to 8 hours per week on institute projects—expect exposure to archival research, policy analysis, and event programming.

-- Post-graduation role: After completing the degree, scholars join ISEAS for a year, supporting flagship publications, regional forums, or fieldwork.
+- Post-graduation role: After completing the degree, scholars join ISEAS for a year as Research Associates.

 - Research network: Access the institute's researchers, library collections, and conferences to hone your regional expertise.